adilazhd/individualassignment/README.md

 # individualassignment

 JavaScript Description:
-I use JavaScript to redirect the page to another html-based page when submit button is pressed after all the required fields are filled.
+I used JavaScript to redirect the page to another html-based page when submit button is pressed after all the required fields are filled.

 References:
 https://www.geeksforgeeks.org/how-to-redirect-to-another-webpage-using-javascript/ ,